BobSegrest/eHaW/NodeJS Security Update 230718.md

 ## NodeJS Security Update - 230718 for eHaW Deployment Notes

-If you have previously deployed eHaW for Linux using any kit prior to v2.1 (July 18, 2023), you need to update your NodeJS deployment (used by the eHaW web service application) to avoid security issues.
+If you have previously deployed eHaW for Linux using any kit prior to v2.1 or eHaW for Windows v2.2.4 (July 18, 2023), you need to update your NodeJS deployment to avoid security issues.

 ## Linux Deployment Steps